uw-cryo/3D_CRS_Transformation_Resources/home.md

 ## What will you *not* find here?

 This guide focuses on *practical examples* of using open source software to perform coordinate transforms necessary to compare elevation measurements collected over time by different sensors.
-It does not delve into much theory, but does provide references throughout to more thorough references.
+It does not delve into much theory, but does provide links to more thorough references.
+If you're interested in more history and theory, we recommend reviewing the excellent free material from [Penn State's *GPS and GNSS for Geospatial Professionals (Lesson 5: Geodetic Datums)*](https://www.e-education.psu.edu/geog862/node/1669)

 ## Learning goals